vertexproject/synapse/docs/synapse/userguides/userguide_section11.rst

 "Good" and "Bad" Queries
 ------------------------

 Storm is meant to be flexible as well as performant across large and diverse data sets.
 There is no single "right" way to use Storm to ask a question of the hypergraph data.
 However, there are definitely "better" (more efficient or more performant) ways to ask a question.
-Given that there is typically more than one "path" to an answer (more than one way to ask the question), analysts should consider which path may be more optimal – or at least consider which path is not at all optimal – when formulating a Storm query.
+Given that there is typically more than one "path" to an answer (more than one way to ask the question), analysts should consider which path may be more optimal (or at least consider which path is **not** optimal) when formulating a Storm query.

 Crafting an optimal query can mean the difference between quickly receiving a meaningful response and waiting for Synapse to return a response because it is processing an excessive amount of data.
 Synapse currently has no built-in timeouts or other limits (such as total number of nodes lifted) on Storm queries, though these "safety nets" are planned for a future release.
 Asking a "bad" (non-performant) question will not harm Synapse, but it may frustrate analysts waiting for their CLI to return a response.

 As a simple example of a "bad" vs "good" query, let's say you want to lift all of the IP addresses that are part of the threat cluster (the set of associated indicators) for Threat Group 12.
-There are two key components to the data you want to ask about: IP addresses (``inet:ipv4``), represented by a set of nodes; and the Threat Group 12 threat cluster, represented by a tag (``tc.t12``) applied to those nodes.
+There are two key components to the data you want to ask about: IP addresses (``inet:ipv4``), represented by a set of nodes; and the Threat Group 12 threat cluster, represented by a tag (``tc.t12``) applied to the relevant nodes.

 Two ways to ask that question using Storm are: